arc64/dataharvest-2016-commandline/README.md

 ##The beginning

-The following tutorial is talored to the Mac and Linux terminals.
+The following tutorial is tailored to the Mac and Linux terminals.

 You will need to open up the terminal;
 * On a Mac or Linux machine just use the standard terminal program.